 The power source needs fuses with ratings of 5 A or larger and a slow-blow design.
-Cable extensions or replacement cables should be capable of carrying current in excess of that fuse rating.
+Cable extensions or replacement cables should be capable of carrying current exceeding the fuse rating.

 Include a two-pole isolator as close to the sensor as is possible.